Nice to meet you.

 What I like about Autodesk Construction Cloud:

-• I love the document management and distribution feature, which enabled transparency across teams in terms of project progress and updates.
+• From my review of user feedback, document management and distribution features are frequently praised for enhancing transparency across teams, especially in tracking project progress and updates.

 What do G2 Users like about Autodesk Construction Cloud: